Building a Product Qualified Lead process for your Simple Product

 Putting it together with Activation Rate

-The more complex a product, the earlier your Sales team should intervene.
-Similarly, the bigger the size of the opportunity, the sooner you want your Sales team on it.
-Sounds simple, right?
-(That’s good, because it is).
+The more complex your product, the earlier Sales should jump in.
+Likewise, the bigger the opportunity, the sooner you want them on it.

 Product Qualified Lead process for the Small Opportunity